Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Introduction

 Numerous studies have explored the influence of various field configurations on pair production.
-The impact of the laser frequency, carrier phase and pulse length on momentum distribution was studied for a short-pulse laser with subcycle structure in \cite{hebenstreit2009momentum}.
-Other work has focused on the dynamically assisted Schwinger mechanism, which can significantly enhance the pair production rate \cite{schutzhold2008dynamically, nuriman2012enhanced, fey2012momentum, li2021enhanced}.
+The impact of the laser frequency, carrier phase and pulse length on momentum distribution was studied for a short-pulse laser with subcycle structure in Ref.~\cite{hebenstreit2009momentum}.
+Other work has focused on the dynamically assisted Schwinger mechanism, which can significantly enhance the pair production rate \cite{schutzhold2008dynamically, nuriman2012enhanced, fey2012momentum, kohlfurst2013optimal, linder2015, li2021enhanced}.
 Frequency chirping has been studied as another means to enhance the pair production rate \cite{dumlu2010schwinger, olugh2019pair, Min2013, gong2020electron}.
 It has also been observed that the temporal asymmetry in the electric field can enhance the particle density by a few orders of magnitude \cite{chen2024asymmetric, oluk2014electron, olugh2020asymmetric}.

-In this work, we study the combined effects of the carrier-envelope phase and laser pulse shape on electron-positron pair production in the presence of a time-dependent asymmetric external electric field.
+In this work, we study the combined effects of the carrier-envelope phase and the temporal shape of the pulse on electron-positron pair production in the presence of a time-dependent asymmetric linearly polarized electric field.
 We numerically solve the QVE for three different bell-shaped envelopes.
 These envelopes are related to the Gaussian, Sauter-type and Lorentzian functions, and are defined to have a range of properties such as fast versus slow decay, flat-topped versus peaked.
 This approach allows us to present results that are broadly applicable to generic bell-shaped pulses.

 Our analysis shows that both the momentum distribution and the number density of produced pairs are highly sensitive to the carrier-envelope phase, pulse asymmetry and pulse shape.
-Using a semiclassical treatment based on the turning points of the potential (of the equivalent 1D scattering problem) in the complex-time plane, we confirm that the interference patterns in the momentum distribution arise from the interaction between these turning points.
-We also discuss how the number density can be enhanced by a suitable choice of the field parameters.
+Using a semiclassical treatment based on the turning points of the potential of the equivalent 1D scattering problem in the complex-time plane, we confirm that the interference patterns in the momentum distribution arise from the interaction between these turning points.
+We also indicate the values of parameters for which the number density is particularly larger.
 Most plots in this work show results for the Gaussian envelope, as the differences between the three envelopes are often qualitatively similar; when this is not true, we present plots for all three.
 Throughout this study, we use natural units ($\hbar = c = 1$).